yudhanjaya/yudhanjaya.github.io/_essays/2025-vibe-coding-novel.md

 (Please feel free to do whatever the hell you want with it, by the way.
 So, I have done so little work that I claim absolutely no copyright, no involvement in the process.
 As far as I'm concerned, this thing is provided under the MIT license.
 AS-IS with no warranty of any kind.
 You can use it as inspiration; you can print it out and set it on fire if you want).

-There is the general question of: is this art?
+There is the general question of: is it a good book?
+Is this art?
 Here's where things get thorny.

 On one hand we can approach this through the lens of how it was made.
 The *how* involves understanding and critiquing the grinding gears of capitalism that led us here and saying hey, this is a content generation machine.
 It does not make art.